Infective endocarditis refers to any infection of the endocardial surface of the heart.

 High-risk procedures may include:

-Antibiotic prophylaxis is now only recommended for a sub-group of high-risk patients.
+Antibiotic prophylaxis may be used in sub-group of high-risk patients (if benefit is felt to outweigh risk).
 This group is defined as any patient with:

 Options for prophylactic antibiotics for dental procedures (if benefit is felt to outweigh risk) may include: